HirziDevs/PteroStats/README.md

 if you need help contact me on discord `Hirzi#8701` or join [our discord server here](https://discord.gg/zv6maQRah3)

+## Admin Apikey Permission

+enable `read` on all options, if still didn't work enable `read & write` all
 ### Setuping Config

 You need to put right config to make the bot work at [config.yml](https://github.com/HirziDevs/PteroStats/blob/main/config.yml) file